briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 roads or highways within this Municipality during the period of the suspension.

 2. _(b)_ Whoever violates this section is guilty of driving under OVI suspension.
 The court shall sentence the offender under Ohio R.C.
-Chapter 2929, subject to the differences authorized or required by this section.
+[Chapter 2929][ORC Chapter 2929], subject to the differences authorized or required by this section.

     1. _(1)_ Except as otherwise provided in subsection (b)(2) or (3) of this
     section, driving under OVI suspension is a misdemeanor of the first degree.